shoeffner/mthesis/src/gaze_library.md

 Reproducing the results achieved with Gaze is possible by following a couple of setup steps.
 The source code should be downloaded, built, and tested using one of the provided example programs, or a custom test program.
-Gaze's source can be found at [https://github.com/shoeffner/gaze](https://github.com/shoeffner/gaze).
+Gaze's source code can be found at [https://github.com/shoeffner/gaze](https://github.com/shoeffner/gaze).

 Gaze has some dependencies which need to be installed before building Gaze.
 A